The Army Combat Fitness Test (ACFT): Standards, Scoring and FAQs

 It’s critical to ensure that the weight plates contact the floor, but the weight must be set on the ground, not dropped.
 Once contact is made, the repetition is complete.

-After the first repetition, the soldier must immediately begin the upward movement phase again, followed by the downward movement phase to complete the second repetition.
+After the first repetition, the soldier must begin the upward movement phase again, followed by the downward movement phase to complete the second repetition.
 Then, both stages are repeated once more to finish the third repetition.

 Standing Power Throw (SPT)

 The SPT involves taking a medicine ball and heaving it backward and over the soldier’s head.
 During this event, the weight of the medicine ball is fixed.
+This event assesses power, coordination, balance, and flexibility using a 10-pound medicine ball.

 Proper Technique

 The SPT involves two phases.
-First, soldiers get into the starting position.

-Begin by picking up the medicine ball, holding it with both hands – and standing with both heels at – but not on or beyond – the starting line on the floor.
+In the first phase, soldiers assume the starting position and pick up the medicine ball, holding it with both hands – and standing with both heels at – but not on or beyond – the starting line on the floor.

 Once instructed, the soldier can begin the movement phase.
 Before starting the throw, specific preparatory movements are allowed, such as knee and hip lowering and positioning the ball between their legs.

-During the throw, keep the arms straight and move the ball in an arc while simultaneously pushing up through the legs and hips.
+During the throw, soldiers must keep the arms straight and move the ball in an arc while simultaneously pushing up through the legs and hips.
 As the ball reaches the directly overhead point, arch the back to propel the ball backward.

 The ball will arc over the soldier’s head before release to achieve the right trajectory.
-The goal is to throw it behind toward the measuring lane, striving to achieve the longest possible throwing distance.
+The goal is to throw it behind toward the measuring lane, trying to achieve the longest possible throwing distance.

 Soldiers are allowed to jump when throwing the ball backward.
 However, if they fall or step onto or cross the starting line when landing, it’s considered a zero score.